erickeniuk/weather_app/README.md

 HTMX offers some nice, fast front-end features without writing a bunch of JS.
 Nice.

-If you run `go run .` then go to your browser and enter `localhost:8080`, or whichever port you chose to run on, you should see:
+Run your server using `go run .` and confirm it's successfully running.
+Then, go to your browser and enter `localhost:8080`, or whichever port you chose to run on, and you should see:

 ![Basic Front End](./assets/basic_frontend_v1.png)